 Email: [email protected]

-Washington PTAC works to help companies succeed.
+Washington Procurement Technical Assistance Center (PTAC) works to help companies succeed.
 We guide companies through the entire process of applying for and fulfilling government contracts, from helping you determine what kind of products and services government needs, to registration, bidding and more.
-Services include: Interpretations of solicitations, registrations and certifications, training and seminars, specifications & drawings, marketing assistance, post award assistance, and a computerized bid match service.
+PTAC services include: Interpretations of solicitations, registrations and certifications, training and seminars, specifications & drawings, marketing assistance, post award assistance, and a computerized bid match service.

 U.S. Small Business Administration (SBA) offers programs that specifically support the needs of small business, such as loan assistance, equity financing, surety bonding, and financing to assist with acquisition, operation or expansion.